 Indo-Pacific countries using more effective diagnostic tests to reduce the health and economic impacts of TB and malaria.

-The Centre has partnered with FIND as a Product Development Partnership.
 The Australian Government’s partnership with FIND began in 2015, with the PDP receiving $10 million over three years to 2018.
 In 2017 an independent review found that DFAT’s investment in PDPs, through core funding, represented good value for money and that FIND’s innovations had made significant contributions to health security in the indo-pacific.